BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Notice that `all` depends on all tasks with names beginning with `x`, so running `all` will execute both `x1` and `x2`.

+This has only scratched the surface of what's there but hidden.
+For example, there's also a `project` object and probably numerous others I haven't discovered yet.

 ## 5. The Framework and Lifecycle

-Groovy silently imports and creates many things.
-This is not a problem in itself, but you must somehow know these things are available.
-For example, you saw that the `tasks` list is pre-created and globally available.
-There's also a `project` object and probably numerous others I haven't discovered yet.

 It's easy to make mistakes if you don't understand the lifecycle.
-To scratch the surface, suppose you accidentally put code inside the `task` closure like this:
+For example, suppose you accidentally put code inside the `task` closure like this:

 ```groovy
 task a {